A Field Manual for Community Dengue Response · Pune District, Maharashtra

 High Risk / Alert

-Immediate escalation to PHC and District Surveillance Officer; trigger outbreak response
+Escalate immediately to PHC and District Surveillance Officer, trigger outbreak response

 Verify: Confirm these thresholds with the Pune District VBD Officer, District Health Office, Pune and the NCVBDC Integrated Vector Management guidelines before the monsoon season.
-Thresholds are reviewed annually.
-NIV Pune tests suspected samples directly — contact: niv.icmr.org.in, 20-A Dr. Ambedkar Road, Pune 411001.
+NIV Pune tests suspected samples directly: niv.icmr.org.in, 20-A Dr. Ambedkar Road, Pune 411001.

 Running a household larval survey in Pune

-1. Map the cluster and note water supply days.
+1. Map your cluster and check when the water supply runs.

-2. Inspect every water source — use a torch, not a phone light.
+2. Inspect every water source.
+Use a torch, not your phone.

-Check all containers holding water, indoors and outdoors.
-Aedes larvae sit just below the surface and dart down when disturbed.
-Phone lights are not bright enough to see larvae in dark containers — Karanjawane ASHA teams confirmed this and always carry a dedicated torch.
+Check all containers indoors and outdoors.
+Aedes larvae sit just below the surface and dart down when you disturb them.
+Phone lights are not bright enough for dark containers.
+The ASHA teams in Karanjawane confirmed this and always carry a dedicated torch.

 3. Record positives by container type.

-Note each container type (drum, overhead tank, cooler, flower pot) positive for larvae or pupae.
-Tally houses and containers for the three indices.
-In Pune informal settlements, overhead water storage tanks and plastic drums are the most common positive sites.
+Note which container tested positive, drum, overhead tank, cooler, flower pot.
+Tally houses and containers for your three indices.
+In Pune, overhead storage tanks and plastic drums are the most common positive sites.

 4. Act on the spot.

-Submit index data to the supervising Primary Health Centre.
-In Pune District, suspected samples are tested directly at NIV Pune — the PHC Medical Officer coordinates with the District Surveillance Officer for formal outbreak reporting via IHIP.
+Submit your index data to the supervising Primary Health Centre.
+In Pune District, suspected samples go to NIV Pune.
+Your PHC Medical Officer coordinates with the District Surveillance Officer for formal outbreak reporting via IHIP.

 📍 Pune Slum Research Finding

-A cross-sectional study of five Pune slums (Savitribai Phule Pune University, 2017–18, n=309) found that while 81% of residents knew to prevent standing water, only 26.1% knew about indoor breeding sites and only 38.1% knew outdoor breeding sites.
-This gap between general awareness and specific action knowledge is the exact thing ASHA household visits close.
-The study found literacy was strongly associated with knowledge — reinforcing the value of in-person demonstration over written materials alone.
+A study of five Pune slums (Savitribai Phule Pune University, 2017–18, n=309) found that while 81% of residents knew to prevent standing water, only 26.1% knew about indoor breeding sites and only 38.1% knew about outdoor ones.
+General awareness is high.
+Specific, actionable knowledge is not.
+That gap is exactly what your household visits close.
+Literacy was also strongly linked to knowledge, which is why showing people in person works better than handing out a leaflet.

 Source: Savitribai Phule Pune University community study published via medRxiv, 2020